markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 After the `alert` function is listed, there is a set of parentheses with a sentence wrapped with double quotes `" "`.
 This can be broken down into two pieces:

 - The parentheses are necessary to actually run a JavaScript function, even if there is nothing between them.
-When the browser reads the function name and sees the parentheses, it knows to that code and execute it.
+When the browser reads the function name and sees the parentheses, it knows to execute the function.

 - If there is content between the parentheses, this is what's known as "passing an argument" into the function.
-This means that the `alert` function was specifically created to accept varied content that will be displayed as the popup message every time it is used.
+This means that the `alert` function was specifically created to accept varied content that will be displayed as the dialog's message every time it is used.

 Lastly, the alert function's code is closed out by a semicolon `;`.
 This is to tell the browser running the code that this particular line is completed and any code that comes after it is a new piece code, these are known as **expressions**.